aliencaocao/TIL-2024/README.md

 3. Run each extracted bbox through Real-ESRGAN x4v3 model to upscale 4x
 4. Feed each bbox into a SigLIP and get similarity score VS caption (1/image)
 5. Choose the box with the highest similarity score for each caption

-#### Note on SAHI
-SAHI slices our 870x1520 image into 6 870x760 slices.
-Initially we hypothesised that YOLOv6, having been fine-tuned only on 870x1520 images, may have been ill-suited for inference on sliced images of the new size.
-As such, we fine-tuned a second YOLOv6-L6 on randomly chosen 870x760 slices of each input image.
-However, this did not improve performance.

-YOLOv6 sliced training may be enabled by setting `self.sahi_random_crop = True` [here](vlm/train/YOLOv6/YOLOv6/yolov6/data/datasets.py#L128).

 ### Data Augmentation
 #### YOLO